 Before you start making API calls AWeber’s API requires you to obtain access tokens that are used to prove you have both authorization and authentication to access a user’s AWeber account.
 There are two versions of this process available.
 The process is slightly different for each type, but the end result is the same.
 It can be confusing to figure out which type is better for your integration, but don’t worry!
 This article will teach you about the differences and help you determine the best way to obtain access tokens for your integration.

-Once you’ve decided, head on over to our authentication guide to read about the process of getting access tokens.
+Once you’ve decided, head on over to the archived version of our legacy OAuth 1 endpoints to read about the process of getting access tokens.

 OAuth 1 Integrations